Organization of Yugoslav Nationalists: Serbia and Vojvodina

 ORJUNA claimed at its peak in 1925 that it had 7,600 members in Vojvodina.
 The provincial organisations appealed to their members more through the struggle against ethnic Hungarians and the Volksdeutsche, than through the Yugoslavist ideology.
-Namely, in the province, ORJUNA targeted Germans, Hungarians, and Hungarian-speaking Jews as foreign elements threatening the state.
-The three groups dominated the provincial economy and comprised most of the province's population, but ORJUNA did not target every ethnic minority.
-The Slovaks were deemed loyal to the state and therefore not attacked.
+Namely, in the province, ORJUNA targeted Germans, Hungarians, and Hungarian-speaking Jews portrayed as foreign elements threatening the state.
+The three groups dominated the provincial economy and comprised most of the province's population, but ORJUNA did not target Slovaks because they were deemed loyal to the state and therefore not attacked.
 German and Hungarian newspaper offices and political rallies were also attacked.
 When perpetrators of ORJUNA's attacks were arrested, they were commonly released without charges.

 The People's Radical Party (NRS) challenged ORJUNA by establishing a competing Serbian National Youth (SRNAO) in 1922.
 The SRNAO's founders were spurred to action by believing that ORJUNA was not fully achieving Serbian interests.
 The NRS appealed to ORJUNA membership there by favouring the Greater Serbian agenda instead of Yugoslavism, resulting in ORJUNA losing more than half of its membership in Vojvodina to SRNAO by 1923.
 The conflict also led to physical violence between the two organisations.
 Regardless of their clashes, ORJUNA and SRNAO occasionally led joint attacks against the minorities.

 In Serbia, ORJUNA was relatively inactive until 1927, except in what was then Southern Serbia (the territory roughly corresponding to the present-day Kosovo and Northern Macedonia), where its activities were aimed at combating the Džemijet party representing Albanians, Slavic Muslims, and Turks.
 Just like in Vojvodina, SRNAO challenged ORJUNA in Serbia.